Online Learning under Budget and ROI Constraints via Weak Adaptivity: Bounding the Lagrange Multipliers

 \begin{restatable}{theorem}{lemmaBoundLagrangian} If there exists a safe policy and the primal regret minimizer has regret at most $M_{\cI}^2 {\cump[T,\delta]}$ for any time interval $\cI$, then the Lagrange multipliers $\mu_t$ are such that $\mu_t \le 2/\alpha$ for each $t\in [\tau]$. \end{restatable}

-Then, we show that both in the stochastic and in the adversarial setting there exists a safe policy with high probability, which implies that with high probability the Lagrange multipliers are bounded.
+Then, we show that both in the stochastic and in the adversarial setting there exists a safe policy w.h.p., which implies that w.h.p. the Lagrange multipliers are bounded.

 \begin{restatable}{lemma}{LemmaSafeStoc} If inputs $(f_t,c_t)$ are drawn i.i.d. from $\distr$, and there exists a policy $\vpi$ such that $\E_\distr g(\vpi)\le -\alpha$ and $\E_\distr h(\vpi) \le - \alpha$, then there exists a $\delta$-safe policy with probability at least $1-\delta$. \end{restatable}